yashgupta1299/Adventure-Resources/commands.md

 2. check service is activated or not by running:
    "brew services"

+3. you can also run you connection in a terminal by:
+   "mongosh"

-3. Then try to connect through local host in an application
+4. Then try to connect through local host in an application

-4. After all work close connection in terminal by running a command "brew services stop mongodb-community@6.0"
+5. After all work close connection in terminal by running a command "brew services stop mongodb-community@6.0"

 <!--! installing package -->